kdricemt/kdricemt.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the [Aero/Astro Department](http://www.aerospace.t.u-tokyo.ac.jp/english/) of [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).
-I am also an incoming Ph.D. student at [Stanford Aero/Astro](https://aa.stanford.edu/) from September.
+I am a first-year Ph.D. student at [Stanford Aero/Astro](https://aa.stanford.edu/).
 My research interest includes, but is not limited to:
 - Autonomous guidance, navigation, control, and decision-making of spacecraft.
 - Spacecraft swarms and distributed space systems.
-- Navigation at the lunar surface and cis-lunar space.
+- Positioning, navigation, and timing at the lunar surface, lunar orbits, and cis-lunar space.
 - Spacecraft trajectory design and optimization.
 - Small satellite system design.

-Besides my research, I am also working on thermal design and on-board software development for the EQUULEUS project, which is a 6-U CubeSat for cis-lunar region exploration.
+I received my B.E. and M.E. degree from the [Aero/Astro Department](http://www.aerospace.t.u-tokyo.ac.jp/english/) of [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html).
+At UTokyo, I worked on the thermal design and on-board software development for the EQUULEUS project, which is a 6-U CubeSat targeting the EML2 Halo Orbit, under the supervision of Prof.Funase at the Intelligent Space Systems Laboratory.

 Please refer to my [CV](/files/iiyama_keidai-CV.pdf) for further and latest information.